BHP Basic Facts

 Information for Prospective and Current Students

 The central goal of the program is to provide both challenge and support for qualified students through a special curriculum designed to enhance both depth and breadth and to cultivate critical thinking and creative habits of mind.
 The program enrolls 90-95 students (from both campuses) each year, about 10% of the freshman class.
 The program is open to students of all majors.
-A typical student in the program would have a GPA of 3.5 or better, SAT CR and M scores of at least 600 and a W score of at least 550.
+A typical student in the program would have a GPA of 3.5 or better; a 1300 or greater on the new SAT (with a score of at least 640 in Evidenced-based Reading and Writing and a score of at least 620 in Math); or an ACT Composite of 27 or better.

 - Completion of BHP requires 24 honors credits (8 courses, average of 1 each semester).